fightingox1/codeorg-api-docs/readme.md

-get-ready is the command used to check if a certain user is ready, it takes one input which is the client user's input given from get-user, it then gets the opposit users ready status and returns that, for example if you are given P1 it would get P2's ready status and return either True or False
+get-ready is the command used to check if a certain user is ready, it takes one input which is the client user's input given from get-user, it then gets the opposit users ready status and returns that, for example, if you are given P1 it would get P2's ready status and return either True or False

 <br>
 <br>